-- R609.34 Paragraph R400.13 precludes a Firm or a Network Firm from assuming a management responsibility.
-When a Firm or Network Firm providinges a recruiting services to an Audit Client, the Firm shall be satisfied that: - (a) The client assigns the responsibility to make all management decisions with respect to hiring the candidate for the position to a competent employee, preferably within senior management; and - (b) The client makes all management decisions with respect to the hiring process, including: - Determining the suitability of prospective candidates and selecting suitable candidates for the position. - Determining employment terms and negotiating details, such as salary, hours and other compensation.
+- R609.3 Paragraph R400.13 precludes a Firm or a Network Firm from assuming a management responsibility.
+When providing a recruiting service to an Audit Client, the Firm shall be satisfied that: - (a) The client assigns the responsibility to make all management decisions with respect to hiring the candidate for the position to a competent employee, preferably within senior management; and - (b) The client makes all management decisions with respect to the hiring process, including: - Determining the suitability of prospective candidates and selecting suitable candidates for the position. - Determining employment terms and negotiating details, such as salary, hours and other compensation.